Luke Montz: Washington Nationals

 Montz was drafted by the then-Montreal Expos in the 17th round of the 2003 Major League Baseball draft.
 He played in the minor leagues from 2003 through 2008, progressing from Rookie League to Triple-A. Montz made his major league debut on September 4, 2008, for the Washington Nationals against the Atlanta Braves; in that game, he went 0-for-3.
 Through the end of the 2008 season, Montz appeared in 10 games with the Nationals, batting 3-for-21 (.143).
-He spent the 2009 season in Washington's farm system.

-2010–2012 seasons

-Montz signed a minor-league contract with the New York Mets for the 2010 season and with the then-Florida Marlins for the 2011 season.
-He re-signed with the Marlins for the 2012 season.
+Montz spent the 2009 season in Washington's farm system, hitting .181/.288/.313 with nine home and 36 RBI in 103 appearances split between the Double-A Harrisburg Senators and Triple-A Syracuse Chiefs.
+On September 10, 2009, Montz was designated for assignment by the Nationals following the acquisition of Jesse English.

+New York Mets

+On January 5, 2010, Montz signed a minor league contract with the New York Mets organization.
+He played in 44 games split between the rookie-level Gulf Coast League Mets, High-A St. Lucie Mets, and Double-A Binghamton Mets, hitting a combined .203/.295/.308 with four home runs, 19 RBI, and one stolen base.
+Montz elected free agency following the season on November 6.

+Florida Marlins

+On January 28, 2011, Montz signed a minor league contract with the Florida Marlins.
+In 118 appearances for the Triple-A Jacksonville Suns, he batted .273/.391/.509 with 22 home runs and 78 RBI.
+Montz elected free agency following the season on November 2.

+On November 27, 2011, Montz re-signed with the Marlins organization on a minor league contract.
 In 2012, he played for the Triple-A New Orleans Zephyrs, splitting his time between catching and playing first base.
-For the year, he slashed .222/.310/.495 with 29 home runs and 74 RBIs.
+For the year, he slashed .222/.310/.495 with 29 home runs and 74 RBI.

 Oakland Athletics

-Montz signed a minor league contract with the Oakland Athletics in November 2012.
-During the 2013 season, he appeared in 13 games for Oakland, batting 5-for-28 (.179).
-He was designated for assignment on September 1, 2013.
-He was released on September 3, 2013, re-signed in October 2013, and played briefly during the 2014 season for Oakland's Arizona League rookie team.
+Montz signed a minor league contract with the Oakland Athletics on November 9, 2012.
+On May 1, 2013, the Athletics selected Montz's contract after Coco Crisp was placed on the disabled list.
+He appeared in 13 games for Oakland, going 5-for-28 (.179) with one home run and five RBI.
+Montz was designated for assignment by Oakland on September 1.
+He was released by the team on September 3.

-2015 season
+On October 12, 2013, Montz re-signed with Oakland on a minor league contract.
+He played briefly during the 2014 season for the rookie-level Arizona League Athletics, as a result of shoulder surgery that ended his 2013 season in July.

+Boston Red Sox

-On December 4, 2014, Montz signed a minor-league deal with the Boston Red Sox.
-On December 17, 2014, he was assigned to the Triple-A Pawtucket Red Sox.
-He appeared in 48 games with Pawtucket, then was released on June 27, 2015.
+On December 4, 2014, Montz signed a minor league contract with the Boston Red Sox.
+He made 48 appearances for the Triple-A Pawtucket Red Sox on the season, slashing .167/.270/.333 with five home runs, 21 RBI, and one stolen base.
+Montz was released by the Red Sox organization on June 27, 2015.